xmos/vocalfusion_3510_avs_setup/README.md

 6. Register Alexa with AVS by following https://github.com/alexa/avs-device-sdk/wiki/Create-Security-Profile.

    Ensure that the device origins and return fields are completed.
-From `My products` select `manage` and then `security profile`.
+Log into your developer account at https://developer.amazon.com.
+Click on `Developer Console` on the top right.
+Then click on `Alexa` from the options on the top, and then from the drop down menu select `Alexa Voice Service`.
+On the Alexa Voice Serivce page, click on `Products` and from the resulting page select your product.
+Once on the product page, select `Security Profile`.
 Now add http://localhost:3000 to the `Allowed origins` and http://localhost:3000/authresponse to the `Allowed return URLs`.

    Note: The *Allowed Origins* and *Allowed Return URLs* should be entered as **http**, not **https**.

-   Note: It can be easier to configure your new Alexa device and Amazon developer account from a browser on your Raspberry Pi, as you can then easily copy the *ProductID*, *ClientID* and *ClientSecret* keys.
+   Note: It can be easier to configure your new Alexa device and Amazon developer account from a browser on your Raspberry Pi, as you can then easily copy the *ProductID*, *ClientID* and *ClientSecret* keys when you're asked to do so as part of the installation.

 7. Run the installation script by entering: